 5-HT2B and Obesity.
 In addition to the CNS and myocardium, 5-HT2B receptors have also been located extensively throughout the gastrointestinal tract (Vickers & Dourish, 2004).
 Agonists for the receptor have been shown to increase eating behavior in mice.
 Furthermore, while there is no evidence that antagonists to 2B affect eating behavior alone, pretreatment of the receptor with antagonist blocks the ability of agonists to initiate food intake (Kennett, Ainsworth, & Blackburn, 1997).
 Later studies have additionally linked 5-HT2B to diabetes, demonstrating that signaling through 2B promotes gluconeogenesis and increased expression of the receptor during gestation leads to β-cell proliferation (Oh, Park, & Kim, 2016).

-5-HT2B and Anxiolytic & Anxiogenic.
+5-HT2B and Anxiolysis & Anxiogenisis.
 Our results also indicated a significant relationship between 5-HT2B and anxiety.
 This has been well documented in many mouse and rat models using common measures of anxiety: agonists for the receptor have been shown to increase total interaction in the social interaction test and decreased suppressed response in the four plates conflict test, consistent with anxiolytic properties, while antagonists have been shown to increase suppressed responding in the Geller-Seifter conflict test, marmoset conflict test, consistent with anxiogenic properties (Kennett et al., 1995; Dhonnchadha et al., 2003; Quesseveur et al., 2012).
-However, the results in these studies do not improve significantly upon the efficacy of conventional anxiolytic drugs such as benzodiazepines and chlordiazepoxides, perhaps explaining the lack of research on 5-HT2B agonists as a treatment option for humans.
+However, the anxiety measures from typical studies do not improve significantly upon conventional anxiolytic drugs such as benzodiazepines and chlordiazepoxides, perhaps explaining the lack of research on 5-HT2B agonists as a treatment option for humans.
 Interestingly, Duxon et al. (1997) showed that injection of the agonist in the medial amygdaloid nuclei led to decreased anxiolytic effects with the social test but not with the conflict test.
 This result suggests that neurotransmission in this region may selectively affect different kinds of anxiety.

 5-HT2C